atomix/atomix.github.io/user-manual/distributed-resources.md

 });
 ```

-When a message is sent to a topic, the message will be logged and replicated like any state change via Copycat's underlying [Raft](#raft-consensus-algorithm) implementation.
-Once the message is stored on a majority of servers, the message will be delivered to any client [sessions](#sessions) alive at the time the message was sent.
+When a message is sent to a topic, the message will be logged and replicated like any state change via Copycat's underlying [Raft][raft-framework] implementation.
+Once the message is stored on a majority of servers, the message will be delivered to any client [sessions] alive at the time the message was sent.

 ## Custom resources